The Macroeconomic Goals That Clash

 The Bank of England has been raising interest rates since 2022 to tackle inflation, even though they knew it would slow economic growth.
 Their reasoning?
 High inflation is more damaging in the long run than temporarily slower growth.

 If there's one thing to take away from this rollercoaster tour of macroeconomic conflicts, it's this: economic policymaking isn't a neat, tidy process with perfect solutions.
-It's messy, complicated, and full of trade-offs.
+It's thorny, and full of trade-offs.

 Next time you hear a politician promising to deliver low inflation, high growth, full employment, environmental sustainability, AND greater equality all at once... maybe approach with a healthy dose of scepticism?